For the Holidays

 In 2010, fireworks caused an estimated 15,500 reported fires, including 1,100 total structure fires, 300 vehicle fires, and 14,100 outside and other fires.
 These fires resulted in an estimated eight reported civilian deaths, 60 civilian injuries and $36 million in direct property damage.

 - Leave fireworks to the professionals.

 - The safest way to enjoy fireworks is to attend a public display conducted by trained professionals.

-- After the firework display, children should never pick up fireworks that may be left over, they may still be active.
+- After the fireworks display, children should never pick up fireworks that may be left over; they may still be active.

 - Provide children with flashlights to carry for lighting or glow sticks as part of their costume.